sirnewton01/godev/README.md

 The godev editor has the ability to show blame for each line of source code managed by Git, Mercurial and Jazz SCM.
 Godev works with the command-line for each type of VCS to present the blame.
 If you are able to "go get" it then you should have the command-line tool installed on your system.

+# Extensions

+Godev has a number of third party extensions to further enhance the environment.
+To install an extension you simply "go get" it like any other Go command or library.
+Run the following command to add the Go Oracle extension to find references, implementers, callers and channel peers of selections in the editor:

+$ go get github.com/sirnewton01/godev-oracle

+For more information about writing extension check out the design document (https://github.com/sirnewton01/godev/wiki/GoDev-Extensions).
+The godev-oracle project is itself a relatively simple demonstration of a GoDev extension.

+# Troubleshooting

+Having problems with godev?
+Try these couple of steps before raising an issue or defect:

+  + Clear your browser cache
+  + In Firefox: History -> Clear Recent History (pick "Everything", "Cache" and "Offline Website Data")
+  + In Chrome: Tools -> Clear Browsing Data (pick "the beginning of time", "Empty the cache")
+  + Clear out old godev plugins
+  + In the godev top-right menu -> Settings -> Plugins
+  + Look for any plugins that have an 'x' action to the right of them
+  + Click 'x' to delete each of the the unnecessary plugins
+  + Click "Reload all" at the top-right of the page
+  + Reload your godev browser pages

+If you are still having problems after running these steps then please raise either an issue on github or a defect on jazzhub.